kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-02-logs.md

 ### Rewrite tag

-As per LogPipeline definition, a dedicated [rewrite_tag](https://docs.fluentbit.io/manual/pipeline/filters/rewrite-tag) filter is introduced.
+As per the LogPipeline definition, a dedicated [rewrite_tag](https://docs.fluentbit.io/manual/pipeline/filters/rewrite-tag) filter is introduced.
 The filter brings a dedicated filesystem buffer for the outputs defined in the related pipeline, and with that, ensures a shipment of the logs isolated from outputs of other pipelines.
 As a consequence, each pipeline runs on its own [tag](https://docs.fluentbit.io/manual/concepts/key-concepts#tag).

 ## Limitations